How to put weight on a horse

 • Open Access to Hay and Clean Water – Provide your horse with the basics of hay and clean water.
 A horse can put on weight eating hay and its normal ration of food.
 If the horse is not putting on weight, it may be time to add some fats to its diet.

 • Vegetable Oil - There are some alternatives to expensive supplements.
-For instance, many horse owners use oil like canola, corn, peanut, and other vegetable oils.
+For instance, many horse owners use oil like canola, corn, peanut, MCT, and other vegetable oils.
 The oil should be introduced slowly to avoid diarrhea.
 The oil can be added to their ration of food.

 • Horse Concentrates - Concentrates are feeds like sweet feed, grains, and pellets added to a horse's diet to make up for any nutrient deficiencies in the forages.
 Horses working, growing, or pregnant/lactating require more calories or protein than hay or pasture alone can provide.